Racial reckoning turns focus to roadside historical markers - NewsBreak

 And this month, a senior state House Republican press aide, Steve Miskin, responded to a news account about the Fulton County markers with a tweet asking, “Is Pennsylvania planning to remove ‘The Confederacy’ from textbooks?
 Censor TV shows and movies mentioning ‘The Confederacy?’”

-Disputes about how historical markers should be worded — or whether they should exist at all — have divided communities in other states in recent years, including in Memphis, Tennessee ; Sherman, Texas ; and Colfax, Louisiana.
+Disputes about how historical markers should be worded — or whether they should exist at all — have divided communities in other states in recent years, including in ; ; and

 In Pennsylvania, the commission examined all of the 2,500 markers it controls with a focus on how African American and Native American lives and stories are portrayed and adopted a new policy on how markers are established.
 About a year ago it identified 131 existing markers that may require changes, including a subgroup of 18 that required immediate attention.